kaapana/kaapana/docs/source/user_guide/workflows.rst

 .. hint::

-    Note that the :code:`nnU-Net v2` format is particularly suited to import data with multiple channels per case.
-The :code:`basic` parser does not support this case at the moment.
+    Please note that the :code:`nnU-Net v2` format is particularly suitable for importing data with multiple channels per case.
+However, it is important to mention that the :code:`basic` parser currently does not support this case.

-If you want to import data with multiple channels per case (e.g. mri data with FLAIR, T1w, T1gb, T2w  sequences) your Data structure will look like this:
+If you want to import data with multiple channels per case, such as MRI data with FLAIR, T1w, T1gb, and T2w sequences, your data structure will look like this:

 .. code-block::